pangpang20/gaussdb-python/docs/advanced/adapt.rst

        ...
     DataError: date too large (after year 10K): 'infinity'

-One possibility would be to store Python's `datetime.date.max` as PostgreSQL infinity.
+One possibility would be to store Python's `datetime.date.max` as GaussDB infinity.
 For this, let's create a subclass for the dumper and the loader and register them in the working scope (globally or just on a connection or cursor):